-One of the challenges of interpreting findings of existing studies on risk factors for Alzheimer's disease is the lack of a consistent and uniformly applied definition of Alzheimer's disease.
-Another key challenge is distinguishing factors associated with Alzheimer's disease from factors associated with other late-onset disorders that are prevalent in older adults.
-For example, vascular disease can lead to dementias, and because vascular disease is common in elderly persons, it often may be present in individuals with Alzheimer's disease.
-Thus, it can be difficult to differentiate between factors associated with Alzheimer's disease because of their contribution to vascular disease and related dementias and factors that are truly associated with Alzheimer's disease.
-Similarly, it is unclear whether some of the observed associations, such as depression, might reflect early features of Alzheimer's disease.
+One of the challenges of interpreting findings of existing studies on risk factors for Alzheimer disease is the lack of a consistent and uniformly applied definition of Alzheimer disease.
+Another key challenge is distinguishing factors associated with Alzheimer disease from factors associated with other late-onset disorders that are prevalent in older adults.
+For example, vascular disease can lead to dementia, and because vascular disease is common in elderly persons, it may often be present in individuals with Alzheimer disease.
+Thus, it can be difficult to differentiate between factors associated with Alzheimer disease because of their contribution to vascular disease and related dementias and factors that are truly associated with Alzheimer disease.
+Similarly, it is unclear whether some of the observed associations, such as depression, might reflect early features of Alzheimer disease.

 The primary limitation of most of these studies is the distinction between association and causality.
-Diseases are complex; they are determined and shaped by many variables.
-Factors that are reproducibly associated with disease, even when they are not contributing causally, can still be useful as potential predictors of risk.
-But the primary reason that association studies are conducted is to identify factors that might actually contribute to risk of disease.
-A key problem with associations is that they often involve factors that are themselves correlated.
-For example, individuals with higher levels of education also are more likely to have higher levels of cognitive engagement.
-When a set of correlated factors shows an association with disease, it is difficult to determine whether any (or all) of the factors contributes causally to disease.
-Alternatively, one or more unobserved factors (correlated with the others) may actually account for the observed associations.
+Diseases are complex; they are determined and shaped by many variables, and associations often involve correlated factors.
+For example, individuals with higher levels of education are also more likely to have greater cognitive engagement, making it difficult to determine whether either factor (or both factors) has a causal role.